erincones/nextmoo/README.md

 # Next Moo!

-Web version of the classic cowsay and cowthink commands, now with and API.
+Web version of the classic cowsay and cowthink commands, now with an API endpoint.

 This is a clone of the [Moo!][moo] project coded from scratch, this time developed with [Next.js][nextjs] and deployed with [Vercel][vercel].
 Many